H0R5E/data-only-greater/software/MIKE-data-preparation.md

 4. Set up boundary conditions;
 5. Add wind forcing information.

-These steps will be considered in greater detail in the following sections.
+The first of these steps will be considered in greater detail here.
 Where work is required externally from MIKE (for data retrieval, etc) links to other wiki pages detailing these processes will be provided.